SSWConsulting/SSW.Rules.Content/rules/do-you-promote-your-user-groups-using-social-media/rule.md

 For tips on taking great photos for social media promotions, see [Do you know how to take great photos for your socials?](/know-how-to-take-great-photos-for-your-socials)

-You can read more about promoting your events here in our [Rules to Better Social Media](/rules-to-better-social-media) and in [Promotion - Do people know sbout your event?](/promotion-do-people-know-about-your-event)
+You can read more about promoting your events here in our [Rules to Better Social Media](/rules-to-better-social-media) and in [Promotion - Do people know about your event?](/promotion-do-people-know-about-your-event)